-- The FAA and the NPS are complying with Section 7 of the Endangered Species Act (ESA) in development of the draft ATMP. - Section 7 includes the requirement that the agencies: - Ensure their actions do not jeopardize the existence of any species listed under ESA or result in the destruction or adverse modification of designated critical habitat. - The NPS and FAA have begun early coordination with the United States Fish and Wildlife Service (USFWS) and anticipate a determination of may affect, not likely to adversely affect the California condor.
+- The FAA and the NPS are complying with Section 7 of the Endangered Species Act (ESA) in development of the draft ATMP. - Section 7 includes the requirement that the agencies: - Ensure their actions do not jeopardize the existence of any species listed under ESA or result in the destruction or adverse modification of designated critical habitat. - The NPS and the FAA have begun early coordination with the United States Fish and Wildlife Service (USFWS) and anticipate a determination of may affect, not likely to adversely affect for the Mexican spotted owl and California condor.